Topics Map > Campus Services > Multimedia

 The U-Record Studio is a fantastic resource for producing great looking videos with little or no prior experience.
 To help you get started here are a few ideas and instructions:

 Scheduling the U-Record studio is fast and easy!
 You can easily reserve the room from your desk using your University Outlook account.
-We have created a quick guide for users, Video - Reserving the U-Record Studio.
+We have created a quick guide for users, [Link for document 68114 is unavailable at this time.].
 Once you have the room scheduled you are ready for your recording, just make sure to remember your flash drive!
 When you arrive you will need to check in at the ITS Help Desk to get let into the room.

 Instructions for using the U-Record Studio can be found using Video - U-Record Studio Basics .